-In September 2019, Tim Claaßen( 22) , started his internship at Nayak.
+In September 2019, Tim Claaßen( 22) , started his apprenticeship at Nayak.
 After finishing his basic training and his first block at school, he started working at Nayak from February 2020 officially.
 There he assigned to a training officer to gain experience.
 Not long after that, Tim responded to a request to become part of the Sheetmetal team, he did this as he had done a fair amount of work on the topic of Sheetmetal, in his group and at the side of his training officer.
 In March of 2020 he took part in a SRM (Structural Repair Management) course in which he learnt how to deal with structural damages on Boeings and Airbuses.
 Through this course he was able to gain the knowledge and started helping with structural work in the Nayak hangar.

 Currently, due to the pandemic and the associated short-time work, the groups he was in at the beginning of his training have changed.
 He now works with different people more often and thereby gets to know more people and different tasks.
 Most of the work they do these days is in the hangar.
 At the start of the shift the work is distributed, and he works on a task together with another colleague.